Znunu/Znunu/debugging_bs.md

 Open the webpage in your favorite browser, then use the console and JS to locate the elements.
 The most useful commands, for this purpose, start with `document.query*` or `document.get*`
 ## Method 2
-Download the page, then locate the elements using the python REPL.
+Request the page, then locate the elements using the python REPL.
 ```python
 import httpx, bs4
 document = bs4.BeautifulSoup(httpx.get("https://example.com"))